SuperCh-SE-NCSU/Project2_badsmell/README.md

 We can figure out which kind of label was used a lot of times, and which kind of label was seldom used.
 And the results will reflect whether the quantity and the setting of labels are reasonable or not.

 #####Result
-We also counted the number of times each label was used and sort the results incrementally.
+We also counted the number of times each label was used.

 ![Project1](https://github.com/SuperCh-SE-NCSU/Project2_badsmell/blob/zhewei/project1_labels.png)
 ```